What Are Construction Estimators?

 Step 3: Attain Certification

 Though not always required, certification can provide employers with proof of an estimator's professional abilities.
+Plus, certification often impresses employers and may help increase chances of career advancement and promotions.
 Several organizations offer certification in the construction estimation field, and each has different requirements.
 The American Society of Professional Estimators offers the Certification of Professional Estimators designation, which requires 5 years of experience, possession of technical writing and communication skills, completion of a workshop and successful passage of an exam.